driessenslucas/researchproject/Thesis.md

 Adjustments are often necessary to bridge the gap between simulated environments and actual conditions, particularly concerning sensor data and mechanical operations.

 - **Sensor Discrepancy Adjustments:** Ensure sensors used in real-world testing are regularly calibrated to match simulation inputs, maintaining consistency and reliability.
-- **Movement and Mechanics Alignment:** Prioritize the alignment of physical movements and mechanics with those predicted by simulations to facilitate seamless transitions.
+- **Movement and Mechanics Alignment:** Prioritize aligning physical movements and mechanics with those predicted by simulations to facilitate seamless transitions.

 ### Insights from My Research